natmegsweden/meeg_course/tutorial_01b_evoked_responses.md

 ## Visualize evoked responses
 Use `ft_multiplotER` to plot the ERFs/ERPs.
 The plots show the averaged responses for all sensors of the given type.

 The plots are interactive.
-Use your courser to select channels and then click on them to open a new figure that zooms in on the selected channels.
+Use your coursor to select channels and then click on them to open a new figure that zooms in on the selected channels.
 You can then highlight parts of the time-series in the same way to open a new figure that shows the topography of that time window.
 Use this to explore the evoked responses.

 ```matlab
 %% Plot evoked